LEGAL RIGHTS FOR THE SALISH SEA – Frequently Asked Questions

 - It is a source of food and livelihoods.

 Our futures are entwined!
 Yet despite numerous environmental protections enacted over the years, the Salish Sea is in trouble.
 Nationally, 53% of ocean and coastal waters are listed as impaired, and more than 113 marine species are considered “at risk or vulnerable to extinction.”
-This decline includes our Southern Resident Orca population—only 75 of these whales remain today, despite being protected under the Endangered Species Act since 2005, and their future is increasingly uncertain.
+This decline includes our Southern Resident Orca population—there are fewer than 80 of these whales remain today, despite being protected under the Endangered Species Act since 2005, and their future is increasingly uncertain.

 Clearly, we need a new approach.